Methodology

 Limitations

 The figures presented here are drawn from the ECS which is an administrative data system and are provided to aid transparency.
-The numbers of codes issued does not necessarily become the number of children taking an entitlement funded place.
+The numbers of codes issued or validated does not necessarily become the number of children taking an entitlement funded place.
 It is possible that duplicate codes exist in the data, where a parent applies more than once for a code or where manual codes have been issued, and possible that parents obtain eligibility codes that they do not use.
+Whilst we take care to deal with duplicates, there may be remaining issues, such as administrative differences (e.g., mistakes in names or national insurance numbers) limiting our ability to identify these cases and report the most accurate headcount possible.
 Caution is therefore advised when interpreting these figures.

 Each code has been assigned to an upper tier Local Authority (LA) area or ward on the basis of the postcode submitted to the Childcare Service and logged in the ECS.
-The latest ONS directory identifies postcodes in each LA as at February 2024.
-In a small number of cases codes could not be match to a February 2024 LA, for example for newly built homes.
-It may also be the result of a typo in the postcode when it was submitted by the applicant.
+The latest ONS directory identifies postcodes in each LA.
+In a small number of cases codes could not be match to an LA, for example for newly built homes.
+It may also be the result of a typographic error (typo) in the postcode when it was submitted by the applicant.

 Help and support